py-pdf/pypdf/docs/dev/pypdf-writing.md

 ## How others do it

-Looking at altrnative software designs and implementations can help to improve our choices.
+Looking at alternative software designs and implementations can help to improve our choices.

 ### fpdf2